-Appendix A

-Behavioral Contract

-CLEVELAND METROPOLITAN SCHOOL DISTRICT
+Appendix A Behavioral Contract CLEVELAND METROPOLITAN SCHOOL DISTRICT

 The following contract between and

 is designed to help get along with and enjoy peers and

 to develop behaviors that will help be more successful in s school.

 STATEMENT OF STUDENT RESPONSIBILITIES

 1

-2. -
+2

 3

 4

 5

 6

 7

 8

 STATEMENT OF TEACHER RESPONSIBILITIES

 1

 2

 3

 4

 STATEMENT OF ADMINISTRATOR RESPONSIBILITIES

-1.

-2. -
+1

+2

 3

+ACDEENENT

 AGREEMENT

 SIGNATURES

-Student Teacher
+Student - Teacher

 Administrator Date

 Parent

-Appendix B

-Sexual Harassment, Harassment and/or Discrimination Complaint Form
+Appendix B Sexual Harassment, Harassment and/or Discrimination Complaint Form

-Date of Report Complainant Name Home Address Phone Number Título/Cargo or Grade Building Date and Time of Alle ged Violatior 1 Location of Alleged V olation Name of Alleged Offer nder Título/Cargo or Grade Building If the alleged violation n was directe ed toward another individua , identify that indivi dual: Type of Alleged Violat ion (circle at least one): Sexual Harassment Di scriminatory Hara arassment Discrimination nination If Discriminatory Hara is the violation allege which protected cla assification Race Sex Ethnicity Citizo enship Status Color National Origin Religion Age Sexual 0 rientation Gender Identity or I Expression Genetic Inforr nation Military Status Disability Other Characteristic F Protected by Law (specify) Description of the Inc ident(s) (atta ach additional pag es, if nece ssary)
+Date of Report

+Complainant Name

+Home Address

+Phone Number

+Position or Grade Building

+Date and Time of Alleged Violation

+Location of Alleged Violation

+Name of Alleged Offender

+Position or GradeBuilding

+If the alleged violation was directed toward another individual, identify that individual:

+Type of Alleged Violation (circle at least one):

+Sexual Harassment Disc criminatory Haras ssment Discrim iination

+If Discriminatory Harassment or Discrimination on the basis of which protected classification is the violation alleged to have occurred? (circle at least one):

+Race Sex Ethnicity Citize nship Status Color

+National Origin Re ligion Age Sexual Or rientation

+Gender Identity or E Expression Genetic Inform ation Military Status Disability

+Other Characteristic Protected by Law (specify)

+Description of the Inc ident(s) (attacl h additional page es, if neces sary)